suyunu/c-notes/Week_09/README.md

 }
 ```

 * The above code allocates memory space for 10 integer data values.
-But be aware of that, these elements are not initialized, so that we don't know their values.
+Indices starts from 0.
+Also, be aware of that, these elements are not initialized, so that we don't know their values.

 <img src="figures/array_fig1.png" width="150">